mongodb/specifications/source/sessions/driver-sessions.rst

 to the rule that a server session MUST NOT be used by two ``ClientSession`` instances at the same time (see the Server Session Pool section).

-``startSession`` MUST report an error if sessions are not supported by the deployment (see How to Check Whether a Deployment Supports Sessions).
+Drivers MUST report an error if sessions are not supported by the deployment (see How to Check Whether a Deployment Supports Sessions).
+This error MUST either be reported by ``startSession``, or be reported the first time the session is used for an operation.

 Explicit vs implicit sessions
 -----------------------------